 With iOS 14, Apple has taken the commendable step of bringing over some of Android’s widely-celebrated features to the second-most popular mobile operating system.
 Amid the features iOS 14 has introduced, Picture in Picture or PIP has emerged as a clear fan favorite.
 It potentially allows you to watch your favorite videos while working on something else simultaneously, bringing true multitasking to iOS for the first time ever.

-Sadly, since upgrading to iOS 14, many users have had a hard time using the feature on YouTube and some other websites.
+Sadly, since upgrading to iOS 14, many users have had a hard time using the feature on the YouTube app and some other services.
 Today, we’ll tell you where the problem lies and, hopefully, give you a bit of clarity along the way.

 Related: How To Pause Facetime in iOS 14